Inventory & Sales in Detail

 Documents: Stock-in, Stock-out, Transfer, Stocktake

-Queries: Live inventory, Warehouse management
+Queries: Live inventory, Inventory ledger, Warehouse management

 4.1 Stock-In